peterkhayes/inlineAB/README.md

 6. Copy the code into the correct places on your site!

 ###### Important:
-This must be placed <b>each</b> of your indpenedent html pages!
+This must be placed <b>each</b> of your independent html pages!
 For single page apps, most of the time the index.html file is sufficient.

 ### Viewing My Results <a name='results'></a>
 Google Analytics is awesome!
 Really!
-It provides a whole host of usefull information including locations, gender, age group, and more!
+It provides a whole host of useful information including locations, gender, age group, and more!
 However it doesn't always make these data easy to find.
 We strongly recommend playing around with Analytics to find out which extra information Analytics is providing that is specifically useful to you.
 You'll get lost...
 You might get frustrated...
 But you'll be on your way being a power user of GA for the effort you put in.
 Because GA can be a mess for the inexperienced we will instruct you on how to access the data InlineAB helping you collect.

 ##### What's InineAB.js doing?
 InlineAB.js is tracking the users on your site using Events.
 There are events which describe what is being loaded on a page and there are events that describe actions a user has taken such as `clicks`, `mouseovers`, and `keyups`.
 The latter group tracks goals.